Pick a Niche

 - Join relevant groups or forums.
 Then answer questions which are related to your expertise.

-- Be brave and host live video to answer questions that your clients experience.
+- Be brave and host live video to answer common questions.

 A niche is right when it aligns with your interests and with market needs.
-The idea is to capitalize on market gaps and serve an unmet need.
+Consider how to capitalize on market gaps and serve an unmet need.

-Once you have some ideas, start to experiment and grow.
+Once you have some ideas, start to experiment and get feedback.
 Even a saturated niche can be highly profitable.
 It’s simply about finding how to combine your expertise with your ideal clients needs.